 How to keep writing in a diary, day after day?

 Putting your dreams, experiences, and moods on paper can significantly improve your quality of life.
+Just a nice picture for you to get started

 After a hectic day, the best thing to do to relax is to sit down and write everything in your diary.
 Putting your dreams, experiences, and moods on paper (or digitally) can significantly improve your quality of life.
 It is a very common practice among successful entrepreneurs, politicians, and artists—all people, among other things, who have little time available.